Blake Sims: Birmingham Iron

 After his release by the Buccaneers, Sims was assigned to the Birmingham Iron of the Alliance of American Football.
 In the league's quarterback draft on November 27, he was retained by the Iron with their second-round selection.
 He was placed on injured reserve on February 27, 2019, and waived from injured reserve on April 1, 2019.

 Frisco Fighters

 On February 27, 2022, Sims signed with the Frisco Fighters of the Indoor Football League.
-On August 25, 2022, Sims would retire from professional football.
+On August 25, 2022, Sims retired from professional football.

+Coaching career

+On March 17, 2023, Sims announced he became the offensive coordinator and quarterbacks coach for Mt.
+Bethel Christian Academy.